Ananditatuli/Data-Analysis/README.md

 # Data-Analysis
-Detail data analysis of a large data set
+A comprehensive data analysis of a large time series data set